Extremal functions with vanishing condition: De Branges space and optimal functions for the vanishing condition

 We note first that

 holds, in particular, the right hand side is $1$-periodic after division by $z^2+a^2$.
 Furthermore,

-This means that $x\mapsto \sinh(2\pi a) (\cosh(2\pi a) - \cos(2\pi x))^{-1} -1$ is $1$-periodic and has mean value zero.
+This means that $p_a$ defined by $p_a(x) = \sinh(2\pi a) (\cosh(2\pi a) - \cos(2\pi x))^{-1} -1$ is $1$-periodic and has mean value zero.
 Since $a>0$, this function is infinitely differentiable on the real line.
-It follows that its Fourier series converges absolutely and uniformly, and that it represents the function.
-An application of the Lebesgue dominated convergence theorem implies that for every entire function $H$ of exponential type $2\pi$ which is integrable with respect to Lebesgue measure the identity
+It follows that the Fourier series of $p_a$ converges absolutely and uniformly, and that it represents the function, i.e., there exists a sequence $a_n$ so that